tildearrow/furnace/doc/6-sample/README.md

 in the sample viewer:
 - left-click and drag to select a region of the sample.
-- right-click for an editing menu:
+- right-click to display a menu:
   - **cut**: puts the selection in the sample clipboard and deletes it from the sample.
   - **copy**: copies the selection into the sample clipboard.
   - **paste**: inserts the sample clipboard at the start of the selection.